fugiebam dolorem, abiectionem, ignorantiam. quid in tali animante non mirabile atque laudabile?

 It was on my younger sister that my mother took her revenge; it was her that she managed to break, transforming her into an empty being with no will of her own.
 Initially, to her desperation, my sister borrowed my dreams and projects.
 But there was something essentially false in all that.
 Her aspirations were shallow, as if they were empty carcasses with no entrails to make them live.
 What she wanted to become might be approximately resumed under the stereotype of an elegant English upper-class young lady; she was trying to see the world through the lens of Pride and Prejudice; obviously the reality, especially the Polish one, did not let itself to such a treatment; the constant clash only made her more and more entrenched in her fictional world.
 One might object that my sister was not English, and much less from an upper class; nonetheless, that fiction was strangely compatible with the alleged origins in the countryside gentry that my mother tried to invent for herself.
 At the same time, it was something even more general; the phenomenon appeared striking to me many years later, when I was on my way back home from somewhere abroad.
 As if in a sudden illumination, I found a glimpse of my sister in a couple of Polish young women I saw in a tramway.
 They behaved stiffly, with pretension, as if sticking to some kind of inadequate, artificial scenario.
 I suppose it was their defensive strategy, a firewall they were desperately trying to oppose to the society of contempt in which they had to live.
 A fiction of dignity.

 Be that as it may, my sister, downtrodden and regularly humiliated as she was, considered horse riding as her major interest; having a horse of her own was a target orientating her life.
 Contrary to what happened with me, my mother managed to put her in "the best" school, where she was seriously mistreated by her teachers.
 Later on, she tried to mimic my ways to such a degree that she imposed her choice of art history as her major; but the genre on which she intended to focus her research was English sporting art, i.e. paintings representing gentlemen in red jackets, usually against green backgrounds.
-My mother failed to make her study IT, as she believed my sister should.
-Nonetheless, later on, she managed to inculcate her with the sense of complete failure and to persuade her about the absolute uselessness of her qualification.
+Finally, she wrote a master dissertation on Pythagorean numbers and proportions in architecture, but it was all supposed to lead, in a way, to an English Palladianism that would never come true in her real life.
+My mother had failed to make her study IT, as she believed my sister should; but later on, she managed to inculcate her with the sense of complete failure and to persuade her about the absolute uselessness of her qualification.
 My sister did not seriously try to make herself a future as an art historian; she got an obscure job related to computers.
 Finally, she went abroad, not exactly as a knowledge migrant; from time to time, I check her posts on Facebook, since many years referring invariably to Star Wars.

 This is how, thanks to my father's unlimited trust in my wisdom, I have exercised my instinct of self-preservation since a tender age; otherwise I would die electrocuted.
 Early have I learnt how to assess risks.
 I try to fear fearful things, and nothing but fearful things, although not everything can get so easily into the calculus.
 I am afraid one day my mother might somehow come back into my life.
 I am very cautious with venomous arthropods and snakes, always covering my glass of juice for fear I might drink a wasp with it; relatively cautious with parasites; rather reckless with germs and the risk of alimentary poisoning.
 Nonetheless, I always try to keep my vaccinations up to date.